 The unsatisfactory database – in particular for the durability-related performance of concrete using CEM X cements – as well as the compilation of this database and its subsequent use by the many SMEs within the construction materials industry and the building industry present considerable scientific and technical challenges for this research project.

-The aim is to facilitate an efficient use of the new cements in high-performance and durable concretes, while taking into consideration the availabilities and origins of the cement constituents.
-Recommendations for the use in accordance with the respective exposure classes shall be drawn up for these cements, analogous to Annex F of DIN 1045-2 based on laboratory and field site testing.
-Moreover, the knowledge of hydration-based key durability values shall be expanded (see IGF project 17123 N – Determination of hydration-based key values for the prediction of concrete durability).
-Finally, fundamental preliminary studies shall be carried out for a possible implementation of the new composite cements into national and European standards.
+The aim was to facilitate an efficient use of the new cements in high-performance and durable concretes, while taking into consideration the availabilities and origins of the cement constituents.
+Recommendations for the use in accordance with the respective exposure classes should be drawn up for these cements, analogous to Annex F of DIN 1045-2 based on laboratory and field site testing.
+Moreover, the knowledge of hydration-based key durability values should be expanded (see IGF project 17123 N – Determination of hydration-based key values for the prediction of concrete durability).
+Finally, fundamental preliminary studies should be carried out for a possible implementation of the new composite cements into national and European standards.